techidaily/site-win-lab/source/_posts/clearing-your-browsers-of-unwanted-redirection-the-3-stage-process-to-defeat-the-virus.md

 But, these URLs are just some of the indications that your browsers are caught-up with the browser redirect malware.
 At that instance, doesn’t share any personal information, until you [clean web browser](https://tools.techidaily.com/malwarefox/products/).

-## How to Remove Redirect Virus from your PC?

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/g6xXIR_Uh1A?si=TMXzklPEY50MUM05" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fvAC8jgs62o?si=xqEXZ7dpAXZ4sZ7A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## How to Remove Redirect Virus from your PC?

 ### Method-1: Check your Host Files for Malicious Entries